Bazarovay/webserver/README.md

 _Develop a web server in a programming language of your choice (Python suggested) that does the following_:

-[] Recreates the following HTTP 1.1 methods based on RFC 2616: GET, POST, PUT, DELETE, and CONNECT
+[-] Recreates the following HTTP 1.1 methods based on RFC 2616: GET, POST, PUT, DELETE, and CONNECT
 [-] Returns the following response codes, when appropriate: 200, 400, 401, 403, 404, 411, 500, 505.
-[] Executes server-side scripts.
+[-] Executes server-side scripts.
   []The server-side scripting languages supported by the webserver should be arbitrary; one should be able to integrate any scripting language (PHP, NodeJS, Python, Bash, Perl, Lisp, etc.) with the webserver with minimal effort.
-  []You may want to research CGI.
+  [x]You may want to research CGI.
 [] Logs good requests and bad requests in different log files, as Apache does.
 [-] Uses a configuration file for the following server settings:
   [x] Specify the IP address that the server is listening on
   [x] Port that the server is listening on
-  [] Permit disabling any of the above HTTP methods
+  [x] Permit disabling any of the above HTTP methods
   [] Root folder for the web application on the host
   [] Location where requests are logged
   [] Location where bad requests are logged
-[] Uses one or more configuration files for specifying what server-side scripting languages are supported and/or how to execute th
+[] Uses one or more configuration files for specifying what server-side scripting languages are supported and/or how to execute them

 ### PHP
 + Build a web application in PHP that can be run on your webserver.
 The web application must: